 Today the Westshore Wildlife Reserve is set aside for the protection of wildlife and the unique coastal lagoon habitats, and caters primarily to ornithologists, photographers and other passive recreational users.

 The aviary complex built by the Hawke's Bay Wildlife Trust has been redeveloped and now functions as a Kiwi research and captive breeding facility.
 Since 1994 this facility has played a leading role in Kiwi Recovery work and is a prime participant in the national 'Operation Nest Egg' conservation programme, run in conjunction the Department of Conservation.
 In addition, the Kiwi breeding facility at Westshore also breeds and raises Kiwi as part of the national captive breeding programme and for reintroduction into many local Kiwi recovery projects, such as Lake Waikaremoana, Boundary Stream, Kaweka Ranges and Cape Kidnappers.

-Due to issues such as disease control, disturbance to the birds and the fact that Kiwis are a nocturnal species, the Kiwi research and captive breeding facility is not open to the public.
-Within Napier, Kiwis are able to be viewed at the National Aquarium of New Zealand on the Marine Parade.
+Due to issues such as disease control, disturbance to the birds and the fact kiwi are a nocturnal species, the Kiwi research and captive breeding facility is not open to the public.
+Within Napier, Kiwi are able to be viewed at the National Aquarium of New Zealand on the Marine Parade.

 Vehicle access is off Watchman Road and a small car park is available within the reserve.
 The Westshore Wildlife Reserve is closed to all access between the hours of dusk and dawn.